aminatpwk/Booking-App/README.md

 - Reviews can only be submitted for completed bookings
 - All apartment listings must include at least 4 photos
 - Users can only review apartments they've actually stayed in

+## Testing
+You can test API directly from
+- Swagger UI;
+- Postman

 ## License